openebs/mayastor-docs/reference/kubectl-plugin.md

  kubectl mayastor get &lt;resource_name&gt; &lt;resource_id&gt;
  {% endhint %}

-Mayastor kubectl plugin can also be used for implementing operations such as:
+The Mayastor kubectl plugin can also be used for performing the following operations:

-1. Scaling up volume using Volume ID
+1. Scaling the replica count of a volume
    {% tabs %}
     {% tab title="Command" %}
     ```text